Denzaaaaal/SFIA2/README.md

 ### Design Decisions
 - Jenkins has been set up with web hooks to autobuild the application as soon as it has been deployed.
 Jenkins is also works as the trigger to tell ansible to configure, test and deploy the application.

 - Ansible was selected to configure the servers for the application initally but then during the process of going through the documentation, I discovered that it would be easier to use ansible to deploy the application instead of Jenkins due to it's simpler implimentation of copying the required files to the manager and then telling it to execute the command that uses those files.
-Ansible has also been configured to take down the service and rebuild the service on every new build preventing the user from having to leave the node manually.
+Ansible has also been configured to take down the service and rebuild the service on every new build preventing the user from having to manually leave the container from the swarm.

 - Docker was the container service used for this project and this specific deployment ultilises the docker-compose addition to docker.
-Within the project a docker-compose file has been created to pull the latest images from dockerhub which has been set up with a webhooks to specfic directories in my github to allow the build of the latest images from a specific directory.
+Within the project, a docker-compose-swarm file has been created to pull the latest images from dockerhub which has been set up with a webhooks to specfic directories in my github to allow the build of the latest images from a specific directory.
+A docker-compose-local file has also been created to ultilise volumes to shorten the development cycle allowing debugging of code without having to continuously take down and build the containers.

 - Nginx was used as a web proxy to prevent any unnessisary ports from being exposed and due to it being a web server as well, it also works as a barrier to prevent people from accessing the service directly reducing the likelyhood of a DDOS attack taking down the service.